FishGoddess/logit/README.en.md

 _Check [HISTORY.md](./HISTORY.md) and [FUTURE.md](./FUTURE.md) to know about more information._

+> v0.1.x is an interim version and will not be updated but fixed from now on.
+Next version v0.2.x is a big update which will bring new features and user experience, also it will be updated and maintained for a long time!

 ### 🚀 Installation

 The only requirement is the [Golang Programming Language](https://golang.org).